zetkin/app.zetkin.org/README.md

 | Caller        | testcaller@example.com | password | 999999   |
 | Basic user    | testuser@example.com   | password | 999999   |

-The SMS one-time password is only required in some parts of the app.
+The SMS one-time password is only required in some parts of the app. does this make sense?